Login

 In modern Waihi, they are still scooping ore out of the giant opencast Martha Mine and processing bars of bullion.
 But the town, re-branded as ‘New Zealand’s Heart of Gold,’ is preparing to plumb its rich mining heritage, for tourist earnings.
 Innovative plans have been unveiled for a $20 million gold discovery centre.
 The public-private joint venture envisages an ‘innovative and interactive’ visitor centre that portrays New Zealand’s gold story.

-In the meantime, Waihi is already transforming itself from a glum, run down provincial town, at times curses by its history ( As recently as 2001, land on Martha Hill subsided into early mine workings, with one house slipping into a crater that opened up).
+In the meantime, Waihi is already transforming itself from a glum, run down provincial town, at times curses by its history ( in 2001, land on Martha Hill subsided into early mine workings, with one house slipping into a crater that opened up).

 Waihi’s relaxed main drag, Seddon Street, is a visitor’s first encounter with loads of mining history and folklore.
 Elegant period light standards help set the scene, and the town has dug out some nuggets of information on its mining heritage.
 All along Seddon Street are nicely designed ‘did you know?’ information boards, complete with historic photos that provide nice snippets about the mining days of the 18th and 19th centuries.
 One board notes that mining did not become economic in Waihi until the cyanide process was adopted in 1893.